balena-io-experimental/balena-ikea-vindriktning/README.md

 ![20211219_024340](https://user-images.githubusercontent.com/2338223/146662115-afcb78f6-d835-47eb-8c23-06c1971dcadb.jpg)

-8. Secure the MCU in the 3d printed lid (compared to the picture below, your MCU will have the 3 floating cables attached)
+8. Secure the MCU in the 3d printed lid (compared to the picture below, your MCU will have the 3 floating cables attached).
+Use the original front lid as a support while you are operating so that when you apply pressure from top to bottom, the lightguide won't be pushed off its slot

 ![image](https://user-images.githubusercontent.com/2338223/147313902-57a75c21-29ce-40f7-9daf-047594190f0f.png)